This is a rewrite of much of how we handle audio rendering threads, to allow smarter use of CPU cores.

 and here is for an Apple M1 (which doesn't use hyper-threading):

-If you are experiencing performance problems in Reason 12.2.9, try selecting another Max Audio Thread number, starting from the highest number and going down one number at a time until you get the best performance.
+If you are experiencing performance problems in Reason 12.2.9 and later, try selecting another Max Audio Thread number, starting from the highest number and going down one number at a time until you get the best performance.

 Tip: If you are using a dual-core Intel CPU and prior to Reason 12.2.9 were using the "Use multi-core audio rendering" and "Use hyper-threading audio rendering" functions, select the "3 (HT)" setting in Reason 12.2.9 and later to get the equivalent performance: